 Bass - applicants should demonstrate an ability to walk a bass line for a 12-bar blues (in the key of Bb or F) and for Bb rhythm changes (the chord progression to “I Got Rhythm”).
 Please prepare one additional piece of your choice.

 Drum Set - applicants should demonstrate basic time-keeping ability in the following styles at a variety of tempos: swing, bossa-nova, straight 8th Latin, rock/funk.

 For more information about the Jazz Studies Concentration, click here.

 Please see the above requirements for Instrumentalists and Voice.
-There are no additional requirements for the Sacred Music Concentration.
-For more information about the Sacred Music Concentration, click here.
+There are no additional requirements for the Liturgical Music Concentration.
+For more information about the Liturgical Music Concentration, click here.